 We opted for the Paddle and Pedal experience, where we take the boat for an hour to Upokongaro and then cycle back along the river.

-While I opted to stay on the boat due to the rain, Jeff and our daughter took the bikes and reported that I missed out on loads of fun.
+While I stayed on the boat due to the rain, Jeff and our daughter took the bikes and reported that I missed out on loads of fun.
 The ride wasn’t too long, and it took them about an hour to leisurely cycle back, stopping several times for photos.
-They reported only a few small hills but did think it’s best suited for those in moderate shape.
+They reported only a few small hills but did think it’s best suited for those in at least moderate shape.
+Learn more or book your tour here.

 3. Waimarie Riverboat Museum